María Montez International Airport

 María Montez International Airport (Aeropuerto Internacional María Montez) (IATA: BRX, ICAO: MDBH) is an international airport 3 km north of the Caribbean port city of Barahona, in the Barahona Province of the Dominican Republic.
 It is named after the late film star Maria Montez, who was born in the province of Barahona.
+The Barahona VOR/DME (Ident: BHO) and Barahona non-directional beacon (Ident: BHN) are located on the field.